nicfel/Mascot-Tutorial/README.md

 	<figcaption>Figure 7: Set the dimension of the migration rates to 6.</figcaption>
 </figure>

 Next, we have to set a prior for the clock rate.
 Since we only have a narrow time window of less than a year and only 24 sequences, there isn't much information in the data about the clock rate.
 We have however a good idea about it for Influenza A/H3N2 Hemagglutinin.
-We can therefor set the prior to be normally distributed around 0.005 substitution per site and year with a variance of 0.0001.
+We can therefore set the prior to be normally distributed around 0.005 substitution per site and year with a variance of 0.0001.
 (At this point we could also just fix the rate)

 ### Specify the MCMC chain length (MCMC)

 Here we can set the length of the MCMC chain and after how many iterations the parameter and trees a logged.
 For this dataset, 2 million iterations should be sufficient.
 In order to have enough samples but not create too large files, we can set the logEvery to 2500, so we have 801 samples overall.
-Next, we have to save the *.xml file under _File >> Save as_.
+Next, we have to save the `*.xml` file under _File >> Save as_.

 <figure>
 	<a id="fig:example1"></a>